Shruti1115/Shruti1115/README.md

 #### Hi Guys,
-I am Shruti Sheth.
+I am Dr. Shruti Sheth.
 I did Ph.D. in Computational Mathematics.
 Earlier I was working as an Assistant Professor in Mathematics Department in SCET engineering college, India.
-I am passionate in Data Analytics and Data Science.
-I  have a keen interest in making an Interactive, Insightful and creative Dashbaords using Power BI and Excel.
-I also have a very good command in SQL using MSSQL and MySQL databases.
+After moving to New Zealand, nowadays I am making Interactive and Insightful Dashboards using Power BI, Excel and SQL report using MSSQL and MySQL Databases.

 # Display the output
 print("New Python file")